roblaing/erlang-webapp-howto/unit2/README.md

 Since this tutorial is about Erlang, I haven't included client-side validation by default.

-To enable it, the form element needs to have an
+To enable it, form.html needs to be edited to have an
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onsubmit">onsubmit</a>
 attribute added to the form element, calling a Javascript function which returns true or false depending on whether the input data validates.